bootspring/foundation/README.md

 Foundation
 ===============

-Foundation is my take on a solid starting point for Rails3 applications being built today.
+Foundation is our take on a solid starting point for Rails 3 applications being built today.
 It is also an excellent science fiction series by Isaac Asimov.

 ![Foundation](http://www.nowakfilms.com/joomla15/images/stories/asimov_isaac_foundation_av.jpg)